TimoSto/ThesorTeX/services/thesisTool/documentation/documentation_en.md

 ---

-title: How can I create a new bibliography category?
+## How can I create a new bibliography category?

 In the predefined bibliography categories, the categories from *Citavi* have been tried to be reproduced.
 If you want to create an additional one, click on the ***+*** at ***Categories for entries*** in the project overview.